marhthing/aaa/replit.md

 - **Message Class**: Processes incoming messages with reply capabilities and permission checking
 - **Command Class**: Manages command registration, execution, and middleware pipeline
 - **Plugin Class**: Dynamic plugin loading system with hot-reload support for development
-- **Database Class**: Sequelize-based ORM handling data persistence with support for both SQLite and PostgreSQL
+- **Database Class**: Flexible data persistence layer supporting JSON files and SQL databases with automatic fallback

 ## Plugin System
 Features a comprehensive plugin architecture where each plugin is a self-contained module with: